AlayaNetwork/alaya-devdocs/website/docs/Java-SDK.md

   - String: nodeId node id, hexadecimal format
   - BigInteger: amount of von pledged, the pledged amount must be greater than or equal to 1,000,000 LAT
-  - StakingAmountType: stakingAmountType, enumeration, FREE_AMOUNT_TYPE means use the free amount of the account, RESTRICTING_AMOUNT_TYPE means use the amount of the lock to make a pledge
+  - StakingAmountType: stakingAmountType, enumeration, FREE_AMOUNT_TYPE means use the free amount of the account, RESTRICTING_AMOUNT_TYPE means use the amount of the lock to make a pledge, AUTO_AMOUNT_TYPE means give priority to the use of the locked balance, and use the free amount for the remaining part if the locked balance is insufficient
   - String: benefitAddress revenue account
   - String: nodeName The name of the node being pledged
   - String: externalId External Id(the length of the Id described by the third-party pull node), currently the keybase account public key